GilbertLabUCSF/gbm_perturb/README.md

 ## Maintenance

-The gbm-perturb project was written by Christopher Zou, Ashir Borah, and John Liu.
+Code here was authored by Christopher Zou, Ashir Borah, and John Liu.
 It is in a pretty scientifically useful, but pretty low standard from a software engineering perspective state.
 Please feel free to fork or make PRs as you see fit in order to make things easier to work with!